 Abstract

 Simulation modeling informed by downscaled GCM ensemble predictions coupled with hydrologic modeling is commonly used to gauge future effects of climate change on water resource systems performance.
 However, climate models are highly uncertain which is reflected by significant variability in simulation results.
 In this study, the performance of flooding and reliability objectives in the Sacramento-San Joaquin system projected until the year 2100 were tested against the historical period (1951-2000) using non-parametric methods to determine when a significant change can be detected.
 Model scenarios and subsequent significant detections were sorted by different climate and land-use scenarios and by GCM.
 Two approaches to analyzing significant detections were implemented: first, finding the proportion of the entire ensemble that detected a significant change before 2100 and second, studying the distribution of first detection years of individual scenarios.
 It was found that the reliability objective was far more likely to exhibit a significant change within the century, whereas detectable change in flood volume occurs after the year 2100.
 These results can be used to inform water resource planning management decisions, such as in a dynamic policy-tree algorithm.

+Dynamic planning of water infrastructure requires identifying signals for adaptation, including measures of system performance linked to vulnerabilities.
+However, it remains a challenge to identify whether and when projected changes in performance will become significant relative to natural variability.
+A further question is whether such detections can be attributed to one or more uncertain drivers.
+Here we investigate these questions with a combination of large ensemble simulation, non-parametric tests, and variance decomposition, demonstrated for a case study of the Sacramento-San Joaquin river basin, California.
+The scenario ensemble includes coupled climate and land use change through the end-of-century, evaluated with a multi-reservoir simulation model to determine changes in water supply reliability and flooding metrics relative to the historical period (1951-2000).
+Results show that the reliability metric is far more likely to exhibit a significant change within the century, while changes in flooding are often not detected due to natural variability despite severe events in some scenarios.
+We find that the variance in detection times is largely attributable to the choice of climate model, rather than the emissions scenario or land use.
+These findings underscore the importance of analyzing the uncertainty and natural variability involved in identifying signals for adaptation.

 Introduction